The New Canaan Nature Center is a not-for-profit educational

 either on one-day or week-long adventures to locations like the Adirondacks and Maine.

 - Youth and Family Programs, which include Scout,

-outreach, and weekend public
+outreach, and weekend Youth & Family

-programs, as well as birthday
+Programs, as well as Birthday

-parties is our fastest growing program area, serving approximately
+Parties is our fastest growing program area, serving approximately

 5,500 children and their families through imaginative nature-based